unijewski/rate_limiter/README.md

 # RateLimiter

 This gem is a Rack middleware working like a filter that can pass the request on to an application and filter the response that is returned.
 It works with any Rack app.
-We can determine how many requests we handle within an hour and set a custom store, like [Dalli](https://github.com/mperham/dalli).
-The middleware is customized and able to distinguish clients that means instead of the IP address it can be based on `api_token` parameter from the request.
+We can determine how many requests we handle within an hour and set a custom store, like [Dalli](https://github.com/mperham/dalli), to support typical Rails applications because they don't share memory, thus requests from the same client may hit different processes and receive incorrect results.
+Furthermore, the middleware is customizable and able to distinguish clients that means instead of the IP address it can be based on e.g. `api_token` parameter from the request.

 ## Installation